gokuljs/stealth/README.md

 2. **Configure MongoDB**

-   - You should have received an email containing the MongoDB URL.
+   - You should have received MongoDB URL through the email i have sent you.
    - Add the MongoDB URL to your environment variables in `.env` file in the `backend` directory with the following content:

      ```env